Emarioo/lwmcore/README.md

-Emulator for 16-bit Multicore computer in **Logic World**.
+Assembler and emulator for 16-bit Multicore computer in **Logic World**.

+To run in Logic World you need at least version `0.92` (currently preview beta version) where subassemblies where added.

 # Usage
-Minimal example you can emulate.
+Minimal example you can assemble, emulate, and run in Logic World.
 ```bash
 # main.asm
 main: